'Our beautiful tama has passed away': Tragedy at South Auckland school

 "Once we have details we will post them here.
 Our school will be closed in the meantime."

-A police spokesperson said officers were still at the Clover Park school as of 12.30pm today, They confirmed a sudden death had occurred there this morning.
+A police spokesperson said officers were still at the Clover Park school as of 12.30pm Friday.
+They confirmed a sudden death had occurred.

 "We will be working to ensure there is support available for this person's family."